EmoonX/EmoonX.github.io/blog/the-enigma-of-cognitive-dissonance.md

 ### Misguided opinions

 That's not to say everyone with such requests had previous resentment at play.
-But as for the ones who don't... there are two instances which I simply can't leave unmentioned.
+But as for the ones who don't... there are a particular case I can't simply leave unmentioned.

 #### Abyss